BoSmallEar/VoxelNetRos/README.md

 * rviz(ros)

 ### Data Preparation
-Download the test data: https://pan.baidu.com/s/1kxZxrjGHDmTt-9QRMd_kOA
+Download the test data from the raw KITII dataset

 unzip to `data` folder,Directory structure should be: